Gothic-Modding-Community/gmc/docs/zengin/meshes/portals.md

 ![](../../assets/images/portals/outdoor_modeling2.png)

-Also the polys inside the sector must be connected to the walls of the setor.
+Also, the polys inside the sector must be connected to the walls of the sector.
 If some polys will be floating in the air, the engine could not render them properly.

 ![](../../assets/images/portals/outdoor_modeling3.JPG)

 ### Ghostoccluder

 Ghostoccluders are polys in outdoor levels that have a material called `GHOSTOCCLUDER`.
 Such polygons are not displayed in the game, but serve to mask areas of the level that are unnecessary for visualization (“Occlusion”).
 Unlike other polygons, Ghostoccluder polys do not depend on size, and also do not need to be segmented, as in the case of [water modeling](water.md#segmentation).

 ![](../../assets/images/portals/ghostoccluder.png)